Top Neurologists in Connecticut

 Hartford, CT

-Dr. Grable-Esposito, is board certified by both the American Board of Electrodiagnostic Medicine and American Board of Psychiatry and Neurology, with sub-specialization in Neuromuscular Medicine.
-She was on the teaching faculty of Harvard Medical School and Boston University School of Medicine while serving as an attending physician at the Boston VA Healthcare System (2008-2014).
+Dr. Price, is board certified by the American Board of Psychiatry and Neurology with sub-specialization in Neuromuscular Disorders.
 She is currently an attending physician at Hartford Hospital.